-Solve Track Positions: Advanced reverse kinematics handling which is covered in detail in the Target Tracking section of this manual
+Solve Angle Positions: Advanced reverse kinematics handling which is covered in detail in Chapter 10 Target Tracking.

 Euler Filter: A way of removing incorrect large changes in the camera's orientation.
 This is only valid when using Target Tracking and is covered under that section of the manual.